DiamondJdev/DiamondJdev/README.md

 ### ✨ About Me
 - ✈️ Fascinated by anything that flies: **Rockets, Drones, Planes...**
 - 🛠️ Currently learning **Python, Computer Vision, and Robotics**
-- 🤝 Looking to collaborate on **Backend Development & Machine Learning**
+- 🤝 Looking to collaborate on **Full Stack Development and Robotics**
 - 💬 Wanna talk?
 Just **DM me**—I'm pretty active!

 ---